alexandertrefz/essence/packages/website/optimisations.md

   `isLessThan`, `isGreaterThan`, `isLessThanOrEqualTo`,
   `isGreaterThanOrEqualTo`, `is`, `isNot`, and `add`, `subtract`, `multiply`.
-  `isNot` is `Equatable`'s provided Method rather than Integer's own, so its Invocation names the PROTOCOL and carries the conformance witness behind the Argument; the witness goes with the call, because a method map is built rather than run.
+  `isNot` is `Equatable`'s provided Method rather than Integer's own, so its Invocation carries the conformance witness behind the Argument and says which Protocol wrote the body; the witness goes with the call, because a method map is built rather than run.
   The comparisons become JavaScript's own operators, which decide the mathematical order across both of a hybrid Integer's representations without converting either side.
 The arithmetic becomes the operation inside the